So strange it is to walk through these gardens and retrace the footsteps of Roman Emperors, Popes and other giants of centuries past.

-Built for Cardinal D'Este in the 16th century this villa and its garden is a renaissance masterpiece.
+Built for Cardinal D'Este in the 16th century, this villa, and its impressive garden, is a renaissance masterpiece.

-For details on all the villas, entrance prices and when they are open to the public visit the official Tivoli website
+For details on the gardens and Hadrian's Villa, entrance prices and when they are open to the public visit the official website.

-Since we added the photos on the Tivoli Gardens, Alberto has sent us more pictures of three wonderful, and not well know, places in the area of Tuscia (north Latium)....
+Since we added the photos on the Tivoli Gardens, Alberto has sent us more pictures of three wonderful and not well known places in the area of Tuscia (north Latium/Lazio)....

 Villa Lante has one of the best garden in Europe, a Mannerist garden full of delightful discoveries and unexpected views.
 The villa and village are to be found near near Viterbo in central Italy.

-Also known as the Villa Caprarola (the town, 50 kms from Rome) where it is found.
+Also known as the Villa Caprarola which is the town, 50 kms from Rome, where it is found.
 Palazzo Farnese is a splendid example of the Manierist & Renaissance architecture ... with rooms, corridors and stairways completely frescoed.
 The name Villa Caprarola is used to avoid any confusion with Palazzo Farnese and the Villa Farnesina in Rome.